-Qin Gang replaced - Who is new Chinese FM Wang Yi?
+Qin Gang replaced: Who is China's new foreign minister Wang Yi?

 This prompted Prague to hit back, describing Chinese leaders as "unmannered rude clowns".

-However some observers see Mr Wang's re-appointment as a move to stabilise Chinese diplomacy in a turbulent time.
+However some observers see Mr Wang's re-appointment as a move to stabilise Chinese diplomacy in a turbulent time - the country's economy is faltering as it emerges from Covid-induced isolation and it's engaged with the US in trying to thaw frosty relations.

 "With a series of major international meetings coming up, Xi defaulted to someone who has relationships with many of his foreign counterparts.
-In times of uncertainty, China wants continuity and predictability in this position," said Rorry Daniels, a senior fellow at the Center for China Analysis,
+In times of uncertainty, China wants continuity and predictability in this position," said Rorry Daniels, a senior fellow at the Center for China Analysis.

-Ian Johnson, a senior fellow for China studies at the Council on Foreign Relations, added, "Wang Yi has held the [foreign minister] position before.
+Ian Johnson, a senior fellow for China studies at the Council on Foreign Relations, added: "Wang Yi has held the [foreign minister] position before.
 He's clearly a fireman or caretaker who has been sent in to right the ship to keep Chinese foreign policy going smoothly."

 "And I think he'll do that because he's a very, very capable official," he said.